 Inner City Youth Opportunities is a nonprofit organization founded in 1993 by Cincinnati residents Jeanne and Philip Bell to help children living in the inner city.
 ICYO provides a safe and structured environment for Cincinnati’s inner city school-aged children of low-income families after school and during the summer.

-In addition to sponsoring eight girls, Strauss Troy’s MAD team also provided a backpack for each camper, full of camp supplies filled with toiletries, beach towels, flashlights, water bottles, sleeping bags.
+In addition to sponsoring eight children, Strauss Troy’s MAD team also provided a backpack for each camper, full of camp supplies filled with toiletries, beach towels, flashlights, water bottles, sleeping bags.
 Strauss Troy also supplied a package of camp T-shirts and stuffed animals, bunk sheets, pillow cases and pillows, and bathing suits.
 Each year a different group is chosen to attend camp; this year preteen and teenage girls enjoyed a week at camp.

-“This program really makes a difference in the lives of these children,” said Marsha Weaver Butler, founder of Strauss Troy’s MAD team.
+“This program really makes a difference in the lives of these children,” said Marsha Weaver Butler, member of Strauss Troy’s MAD team.
 “One of our campers has gone on to college, and now serves as a director at Camp Ernst, carrying on the camp tradition.”